rubensworks/article-w3cdataws2019-graphql/content/existing-approaches.md

 ### GraphQL-LD

-Finally, [GraphQL-LD](cite:citesAsAuthority graphqlld) is an approach that is able to convert GraphQL queries to [SPARQL](cite:cites spec:sparqllang), and SPARQL results to the corresponding GraphQL query results, independent of a query engine.
+Finally, [GraphQL-LD](cite:citesAsAuthority graphqlld) is an academic approach that is able to convert GraphQL queries to [SPARQL](cite:cites spec:sparqllang), and SPARQL results to the corresponding GraphQL query results, independent of a query engine.